joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 - *You might* figure out additional content conversions you want to make
 - *You might* change the directory structure of what you output

-... and you might hit a lot of errors in Eleventy as you figure out how the templating language and data cascade works.
-This is all completely normal!
-I probably ran the script 40-50 times before I had the output I wanted to keep.
+... and you might hit a lot of errors in Eleventy as you figure out how the templating language and data cascade works. **This is completely fine and part of the process!** I probably ran the script 40-50 times before I had the output I wanted to keep.

 The trick here is to "let the robots do their job."
 In other words, don't start manually adjusting any of the content in the Markdown before you're sure all the repetitive stuff has been taken care of.
-I was running this on a local copy of my site so if I had a tag to delete or a permalink to change on a single post, I would make that change in the WP database, then keep running the script to make changes.
-In fact, I'm probably 95% done with the site for now and I just started making manual changes and corrections (tag curation, spelling/URL errors, etc).
+I was running this on a local copy of my site so if I wanted to delete a tag or adjust a permalink on a single post, I would make that change in the WP database, then keep running the script to make changes.
+In fact, I'm probably 95% done with the site at this point of the post and I just started making manual changes and corrections (tag curation, spelling/URL errors, etc).

-Using my sample Eleventy repository (which is all of the configuration I'm using minus my content, CSS, and HTML) and the WP to Markdown WP-CLI script (the basic script plus some of the filters in `examples/` are what I used for my conversion), it looks a bit like this:
+Using my [sample Eleventy repository](https://github.com/joshcanhelp/wordpress-to-11ty) (which is all of the configuration I'm using minus my content, CSS, and HTML) and the [WP to Markdown WP-CLI script](https://github.com/joshcanhelp/wordpress-to-markdown) I made (the basic script plus some of the filters in `filters/` are what I used for my conversion), it looks a bit like this:

 ```bash
 ❯ cd ~/path/to/eleventy